drakkan/sftpgo/docs/custom-actions.md

 Previous global environment variables aren't cleared when the script is called.
 The `command` must finish within 15 seconds.

-The `http_notification_url`, if defined, will be called invoked as http POST.
+The `http_notification_url`, if defined, will be invoked as HTTP POST.
 The action is added to the query string, for example `<http_notification_url>?action=update`, and the user is sent serialized as JSON inside the POST body with sensitive fields removed.

 The HTTP request is executed with a 15-second timeout.